|Table of contents|

 Now carefully, without harming the ants, block their path for a while with a pencil.

-Ans.
-Yes, I have seen a dog sniffing here and there.
-A dog can make out the presence of another dog in the area by smelling its urine or faeces.
-The dog usually uses it's smelling sense to find out if a new dog has come in the area.
+Ans: Yes, I have seen a dog sniffing here and there.
+A dog can make out the presence of another dog in the area by smelling its urine or feces.
+The dog usually uses its smelling sense to find out if a new dog has come into the area.

 Some examples are as follows:

 (b) For detecting stolen goods.

 Q2: When do you find your sense of smell helpful to you?
 List some examples.
 Like — to know by its smell that food has gone bad or that something is burning.

 Ans: Our sense of smell can help us to avoid accidents in many ways.
 These include:

 (i) Finding the leakage of cooking gas from cylinders.

 (ii) Burning of wires or clothes.

 (iii) Nose can detect the delicious of food by its sense of smell.